What is breast implant revision?

 Some women may prefer to have breast implant replacement surgery to change their implants from a textured surface to a smooth surface as they may be concerned about the risks of BIA-ALCL.
 Others would like to have the latest generation of breast implants after having had ageing implants for over ten years and may not have experienced any breast implant-related problems.

-How to finance the cost of your breast implant revision?
+How to finance the cost of your breast implant revision

 Centre for Surgery is an approved partner of Chrysalis Finance, the leading medical finance provider in the UK.
 We offer various flexible finance options, including 0% finance for eligible applicants.
-Please call us today to learn more about the finance options available on 020 7993 4849.
+Please call us today to learn more about the finance options available at 020 7993 4849.

 Is breast implant revision worth it?

 The cost of breast implant revision surgery will be determined by your breast implant problem and the extent of surgical correction required.
-Here at Centre for Surgery, you will receive a package price for your procedure that includes your surgeon’s, anaesthetist’s, and facility fees.
+Here at Centre for Surgery, you will receive a package price for your procedure that includes your surgeon, anaesthetist, and facility fees.
 The price of breast implant revision also includes post-operative after-care, follow-up appointments and any ongoing post-operative support as required.
 Once you have had your in-person consultation, you will receive a detailed quotation from your dedicated patient coordinator.
 We would recommend reflecting on all aspects of the consultation for two weeks as part of a recommended two-week cooling-off period.

 RELATED: How much do breast implants cost?

-Why choose Centre for Surgery for breast implant revision?
+Why choose Centre for Surgery for Breast Implant Revision?

 Centre for Surgery is considered the leading cosmetic surgery clinic in London and is home to some of the best consultant breast specialists in the UK.
 Our surgeons perform hundreds of breast procedures yearly at our state-of-the-art Baker Street clinic in Marylebone.
 We regularly see patients who have had primary breast augmentation elsewhere and have developed complications from their surgery.
 We are pleased to offer in-house high-resolution ultrasound scanning for patients who cannot have an MRI scan to assess the condition of the implants in selected cases.
 Our surgeons have refined their surgical techniques over time and are committed to learning the latest techniques in breast implant revision by attending national and international conferences.
 Our highly trained staff will ensure that you are fully informed whilst providing world-class cosmetic surgery in a personal and caring environment.
-If you would like to schedule an appointment with an expert breast specialist, please call us on 020 7993 4849 or complete the contact form below to arrange an in-person consultation.
+If you would like to schedule an appointment with an expert breast specialist, please call us at 020 7993 4849 or fill out the contact form below to arrange an in-person consultation.

 FAQs